 FAQs about Emirabiz Services

-• Residency maintenance: Visa holders must visit the UAE at least once every 6 months to keep the visa valid.
+- Residency maintenance: Visa holders must visit the UAE at least once every 6 months to keep the visa valid.

-• Property ownership: The visa is tied to property ownership.
+- Property ownership: The visa is tied to property ownership.
 Selling the property or failing to meet the investment threshold will result in visa cancellation.

-• Income proof: A permanent source of income must be demonstrated to maintain visa validity.
+- Income proof: A permanent source of income must be demonstrated to maintain visa validity.

 The UAE Golden Visa provides long-term residency but does not directly grant citizenship.
 However, under specific circumstances, individuals who contribute significantly to the UAE, such as exceptional investors, professionals, or talents, may be considered for citizenship through a separate nomination process.
 This pathway is highly selective and evaluated on a case-by-case basis.

-They are valid for 1-2 years.
+They are valid for 1–2 years (depending on the issuing authority and package).

 In addition to the initial visa and permit costs, freelancers should budget for:

-• Visa and permit renewal fees (required periodically).
+- Visa and permit renewal fees (required periodically).

-• Office space rental (if needed, depending on the free zone’s requirements).
+- Office space rental (if needed, depending on the free zone’s requirements).

-• Accounting and bookkeeping services (if outsourced).
+- Accounting and bookkeeping services (if outsourced).

-• Corporate tax payments (if applicable under UAE tax regulations).
+- Corporate tax payments (if applicable under UAE tax regulations).

-• Visa cancellation fees (if you decide to exit the UAE).
+- Visa cancellation fees (if you decide to exit the UAE).

 You can check the status of your freelance visa through the Federal Authority for Identity and Citizenship (ICP) website or the General Directorate of Residency and Foreigners Affairs (GDRFA) portal, depending on your visa’s issuing authority.